petosegan/literacy/README.md

 ### ToDo
 * Extend to module, class, and method docstrings
+* Add a GIF of script in action
+* API Timeouts
+* API Cost Counter
 ### Contributing
 Feel free to open issues or submit pull requests for bug fixes or feature enhancements.